sampollard/reduce-error/README.md

     `cd src/analysis && Rscript assoc.R`
   * `-j` will run 4 experiments independently
 - `USE_MPI=0 make gen_random` generates many random numbers.
 Useful for plotting a histogram of exotic distributions.
-Defaults to the `subn` distribution.
 Then use, e.g., `./gen_random 50000 rsubn`
 - NOTE: Do `make clean` before changing between MPI (the default) and non-mpi (`USE_MPI=0 make`)